 When transitioning to a gluten-free diet, the list quickly grows of forlorn foods with subpar stand-ins, such as dry, crumbly sandwich bread and cardboard pizza crusts.

-Making delicious grilled gluten-free pizzas became a priority as I searched for more gluten-free dinner ideas.
+Making delicious grilled gluten-free pizzas became a priority as I searched for more easy dinner ideas.
 After making these one bowl, gluten-free flatbreads that cooks in minutes, I became obsessed with all the ways to use it.
 The grilled gluten-free pizza recipe was born!

 Serve as a quick weeknight dinner when you don’t want to turn on the oven, or use for an entertaining pizza night with choose-your-own-toppings.
 Typically I have the flatbreads prepared and ready to go in my freezer.
 After a quick thaw, they are ready to serve in less than 10 minutes!